A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Characterizing aberration effects

-We assume the DMD is configured to deliver phase modulation~\cite{lee1979binary,Gutierrez2024DMD}.
-This implies that the modulator can be divided into $N$ sections, which we designate as {\em macropixels}, where the phase can be controlled independently.
+We assume that the DMD is configured to deliver phase modulation~\cite{lee1979binary,Gutierrez2024DMD}. \red{ It is classically done using Lee holograms or similar approaches, where the optical phase is encoded in the local spatial displacement of a regular array of amplitude fringes displayed on the DMD.
+By filtering a single diffraction order, the resulting field retains only the phase modulation.
+Specific implementations and variants of such approaches are discussed in~\cite{Gutierrez2024DMD}. } This implies that the modulator can be divided into $N$ sections, which we designate as {\em macropixels}, where the phase can be controlled independently.
 We use a lens and a camera in its Fourier plane, illuminating the modulator with a collimated beam that extends over the entire area of the modulator intended for use.
 In scenarios where there are minimal or no aberrations, the intensity pattern observed would mimic the PSF of the lens, such as an Airy disk depicted in Fig.~\ref{fig:dmd_aberr_setup}.c.
 However, in practice, we encounter a substantially distorted pattern, like the one represented in Fig.~\ref{fig:dmd_aberr_setup}.d.
 A more detailed depiction of the setup for aberration characterization, in the context of a wavefront shaping application in complex media is presented in Fig.~\ref{fig:dmd_aberr_setup2}.a.
 In the case where the medium is a multimode fiber, one could leverage the reflection from the input surface to directly visualize the intensity pattern of the input plane, as shown in Fig.~\ref{fig:dmd_aberr_setup2}.b. \red{ Note that for the later approach to be reliable, it is necessary to properly align the system to ensure that the plane of the input facet corresponds exactly to the Fourier plane of the DMD, and that the input facet plane is conjugated with the camera plane. } \\

 We hypothesize that the aberrations brought about by the DMD are smooth, and can be depicted by a phase pattern $\phi^\text{aber}$ in the plane of the DMD array.
 This could be feasibly approximated by a finite number of Zernike polynomials $Z_n(r,\theta)$~\cite{Zernike1934beugungstheorie}, as follows: